schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ![Screenshot of guest network firewall rules](firewall-rules-guest.png)

-To deny Web GUI and SSH access from the guest network, we block traffic to any OPNsense interface on `PORTS_ANTI_LOCKOUT` ports. `This Firewall` is a pre-defined alias containing all interface addresses of OPNsense.
-We'll log
+To block Web GUI and SSH access from the guest network, we block traffic to any OPNsense interface on the `PORTS_ANTI_LOCKOUT` ports.
+We enable logging for this rule to be able to see if any guests try to access OPNsense.

 |                        |                      |
 | ---------------------- | -------------------- |